-There is no danger outside the duty holder's property, there is no threat to the public, and there is minimal environmental impact.
-The situation can be handled entirely by duty holder personnel.
-There will be immediate control of the hazard.
+The incident presents no danger outside the duty holder's property or threat to the public and has a minimal environmental impact.
+Duty holder personnel can manage the incident themselves with immediate control of the hazard.
 There is little or no media interest.